thomaswang/react-producthunt/README.md

 This package was made for Product Hunt's Makers Festival 2019 - API Edition.

-Voting is open for project categories from June 17-23 here: https://www.producthunt.com/makers-festival/product-hunt-api-2-0/voting#everything-else.
+Voting is open for project categories from June 17-23 here: [Product Hunt Maker Fest Voting](https://www.producthunt.com/makers-festival/product-hunt-api-2-0/voting#everything-else) .
 Give it a vote, if you want 😉

 ## License